n1kdo/lotw-gridmapper/README.md

 There are two pieces.

 * 6mGrids.html contains the just about everything except

+* lotwaccess.php is a proxy and json converter

-* lotwaccess.php is a proxy that allows data to be downloaded from Logbook Of The World without issues related to single-origin-policy issues accessing a 3rd party site from a web page.
-It also converts the ADIF output into JSON which is easier for the javascript on the web page to parse
+lotwaccess.php provides a proxy (to work around the browser's single-origin policy) that also converts the ADIF returned from the Logbook Of The World web service into JSON data, which is much easier to work with in JavaScript.

 If you decide to play with this, please get your own Google Maps API Key.